twillis209/zinb_analysis/svenssonApproach/notes.md

 Which data sets are suitable for this investigation?

-* Several contain ERCC spike-ins:
+* All contain ERCC spike-ins
+* Homogeneous cells:
+	* Kolodziejczyk has cells separated by batch and plate; separating only by plate led to a very poor fit
-	* Allen
+	* Allen contains cells from the V1 visual cortex
-	* Fletcher
+	* Fletcher has cells separated by lineage
+	* Zeisel has cells from S1 somatosensory cortex and the CA1 cell field of the hippocampus
+	* A pity that we don't have access to the Patel counts as cells from each tumour would be suitably homogeneous (one would hope)

 # Risso data formats